and1hof/and1hof.github.io/about.md

 ---

 ### Personal Details
 I am a **senior security engineer** working and residing inside of Seattle, WA.
+I focus on deep, rigorous data-flow and technology analysis during architecture, application-wide framework level mitigations while coding and both automated and manual auditing of high risk technical features.

-Right now I am happily employed at [Coinbase](https://www.coinbase.com) ([COIN](http://www.marketwatch.com/investing/stock/coin)) where I am the security lead for multiple user-facing products such as the Coinbase Web App, Coinbase Mobile App and Coinbase Card.
+Currently I am happily employed at [Coinbase](https://www.coinbase.com) ([COIN](http://www.marketwatch.com/investing/stock/coin)) where I am the security lead for multiple user-facing products such as the Coinbase Web App, Coinbase Mobile App and Coinbase Card.

 Previously I worked at [Salesforce](https://www.salesforce.com) ([CRM](http://www.marketwatch.com/investing/stock/crm)) where I was the security lead for 15 teams in Lightning Platform - a department specializing in JavaScript / DOM / NodeJS development.